Formal steps for beginning your doctorate

 Please be aware that doctoral candidates are permitted to enroll after the deadline indicated in the letter of admission if they have not yet arrived in the country.
 In this case, we recommend that you contact your admissions advisor listed on your letter of admission so that your admission status will remain active even after the deadline.
-Enrollment must be completed by the end of the "Vorlesungszeit" of the relevant semester ( ie for the winter semester - mid-February; for the summer semester - the end of July).
+Enrollment must be completed by the end of the re-enrollment period in the relevant semester ( ie for the winter semester - mid-February; for the summer semester - mid-July).

 After receiving and processing your enrollment documents, the enrollment office will send you, by postal mail, your multifunctional student identification card, proof of successful enrollment and other important information about paying the semester fee and about setting up an online student account in LSF to manage your enrollment.

 The university will send you reminders about the payment of your semester fees to the university email address that you receive through enrollment.
 Therefore, please remember to check this email regularly.
 Additionally, the university will send notifications to you by postal mail to the mailing address that is in the enrollment system.
 You are responsible for keeping this address current in the LSF student account system.